 A rendition should include both fully depreciated assets on your books as well as any assets that were expensed for income tax purposes.
 Even if the asset has been depreciated, it could still sell for something and this is the amount you would use.

-If you use Original Cost for Part 6, put the cost of the asset on this line under the category where it belongs.
-In Part 7 - put the figure in the column where it belongs across from the year you acquired it.
+If you use Historical Cost When New for Part 7, put the cost of the asset on this line under the category where it belongs.
+In Part 8 - put the figure in the column where it belongs across from the year you acquired it.
 In other words, tell us what year you bought the item and how much you paid for it.

 Lastly, Part 9 is where you list any business personal property that is not yours because it is borrowed or leased, on consignment or other arrangement has been made for you to posses the property.
 Here you would put down the name of the owner, the owner’s address and the description of the item that is borrowed or leased.

 When you finish all of Page 2, you’re ready to go back and complete Part 6 Sign and Date Form on Page 1.
 You’re finished!